Yaretas/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- The difference is that with forEach() we simply call a provided function on each element in the array.
+This callback is allow to mutate the called array.
+But, with map() we can call the provided function but with the difference that map() will return the values into a new array of the same size.

 2. What is the difference between a function and a method?

+-Functions are blocks of code we can use at any given time, and method in a function within an object.

 3. What is closure?

+-A Clouse is where an inner function has access to an outer function’s variables within the scope chain.

 4. Describe the four rules of the 'this' keyword.

+ -.
+Window Binding- The "This" KW will always bind to the window  by default if its not bind to any other object.
+ -.
+Implicit Binding - (Automatic) with Object and methods.
+We use the "This" KW and bind it to the current local scope of a method.
+ -.
+Explicit Binding - We used explicit to functions, and we used it to call a method trough  function.
+-.
+New Binding - Creates a new object and set the constructor of an object to another object.

 5. Why do we need super() in an extended class?

+- Super() is used to access and call functions on objects parents.

 ## Project Set up